rackerlabs/support-how-to/content/cloud-servers/installing-python-novaclient-on-linux-and-mac-os.md

 OpenStack, so it includes support for some features that have not yet been implemented in the Rackspace Cloud.

-You can get more help for a command this way too:
+You can get more help for a command by running the following command:

     nova help network

-We'll talk about some of the more commonly-used commands in a later article.

 ### Troubleshooting

-The client's error reports aren't terribly comprehensive.
-Most troubleshooting will involve checking settings and trying again.
+The client's error reports aren't very detailed.
+Most troubleshooting involves checking the settings and trying again.

-A common problem is entering the username, tenant name, or API key incorrectly, so be sure and double-check those settings.
+A common problem is entering the username, tenant name, or API key incorrectly, so be sure to double-check those settings.

-Remember that if you change any environment variables you'll need to either log out and log back in, or tell your shell to read the .bash_profile again:
+Remember that, if you change any environment variables, you need to either log out and log back in, or tell your shell to read the .bash_profile again by using the following command:

     source ~/.bash_profile

-You can also use the options that are listed in the "nova help" output to override some environment variable settings.
-If you're unsure about the region, for example, you can substitute it with the `--os-region-name` option like so:
+You can also use the options that are listed in the `nova help` output to override some environment variable settings.
+If you're unsure about the region, for example, you can substitute it with the `--os-region-name` option as shown in the following example:

     nova --os-region-name ORD image-list

 ### Where to go next

-You should have the nova client set up where you can access it, and it should be able to talk to your Rackspace Cloud account.
-To look at some common operations you can perform with the client, like creating servers and taking snapshots, see [Useful python-novaclient commands](/how-to/useful-python-novaclient-commands).
+By following the instructions in this article, you should have the nova client set up so that you can access it and it can talk to your Rackspace Cloud account.
+To look at some common operations you can perform with the client, such as creating servers and taking snapshots, see [Useful python-novaclient commands](/how-to/useful-python-novaclient-commands).